icefallgames/SCICompanion/SCICompanion/Docs/source/decompiler.rst

     (__proc0_7)

 The word 'proc' preceded by two underscores indicates a call to an export that doesn't exist.
-The double underscore tells |scicomp|'s compiler to just generate an export call to the specied export (The 7th export in script 0 in the case above).
+The double underscore tells |scicomp|'s compiler to just generate an export call to the specified export (The 7th export in script 0 in the case above).
 Normally |scicomp| would try a symbol lookup, but that would fail because the export doesn't exist.
 This was commonly used for debug code that was used only during development.
 The source code still has calls to this code, but the actual was removed from the final build.